Best Easter Ski Resorts: Snow-Sure Easter Ski Holidays 2025

 The appeal of this resort is the low-key, traditional atmosphere and stunning architecture.
 A far cry from the likes of St. Anton, Obergurgl is for relaxing and recharging, rather than partying into the night.

-Salzburg to Obergurgl transfers can take around 3 hours 30 minutes.
+Getting there: Salzburg to Obergurgl transfers can take around 3 hours 30 minutes.

-Late Season Skiing in Les Arcs
+Late season skiing in Les Arcs

 Les Arcs is made up of several resorts within the Paradiski ski area with peaks reaching over 3000m in altitude.
 If you’re travelling in a big ski group, this resort is a great choice, as the massive and varied terrain has everybody catered for.

-Geneva to Les Arcs transfers take on average 2 hours and 30 minutes.
+Getting there: Geneva to Les Arcs transfers take on average 2 hours and 30 minutes.

-Find Late Season Snow in Tignes
+Find late season snow in Tignes

 Snowy Tignes in France offers top altitudes of 3456 m, providing the perfect environment for an Easter ski break.